TunedMystic/django-project-template/README.rst

 To use this project follow these steps:

 #.
-Create your working environment with Python 3 (http://www.it-recipes.com/articles/blog/200)
+Create your working environment (http://www.it-recipes.com/articles/blog/200)
 #.
 Install Django
 #.
 Create the new project using the django-project-template
 #.
 Install additional dependencie